Couscous is a simple yet delicious grain. What is Couscous? And learn how you can prepare and enjoy it. It’s so healthy for you to savor.

 The rubbing motion would combine water with the flour and form it into hundreds of tiny grains.
 It would have required a light touch to be mastered as far as the rubbing motion is concerned or it would end up in a ball of goo.
 Once the light touch was mastered, it was a simple way to make pasta.

 The formed grains were then dried in the sun.
 Once they dried, they would have steamed them to cook.
 Often times the steaming would have taken place while making a dish such as lamb stew.
 To make this stew, a special pot called a couscoussière was needed.
 It would have been a very complicated process during which it was made sure the grains stayed separate.

 Thankfully, this whole process is no longer needed as instant couscous can be easily purchased and prepared at home.
 Honestly, I think that instant couscous might be the easiest grain-based pasta to prepare.

 How to Cook Instant Varieties

-Most instant couscous will have instructions on the package for you on how to cook that specific type.
+Most instant couscous have instructions on the package for on how to cook that specific type.
 To give you an idea of just how easy it is to cook instant couscous, it literally takes only the amount of time for water to boil.
 For me, it usually takes between 5 to 10 minutes total.

 Let your couscous sit for 5 minutes while covered, and then fluff with a fork before you serve.
 It’s as simple as that!